 - It is very important to ensure that all necessary minerals and vitamins are present in the correct amounts and ratios when formulating a home-made diet.
 An unbalanced diet can result in poor immunity, lower energy levels or poor overall health.

-- Note that plain meat or meat and rice (even with vitamin supplements) is not a complete or balanced diet.
+- It's important to note that plain meat or meat and rice (even with vitamin supplements) are not a complete or balanced diets.

 If you choose to feed your pet a mixture of commercial and home made food then there is no need to be quite so rigid and follow a strict recipe.
 Most of our clients tend to follow this option.